bitranox/wrapt_timeout_decorator/README.rst

 .. warning::
     Make sure that in case of multiprocessing strategy for timeout, your function does not return objects which cannot be pickled, otherwise it will fail at marshalling it between master and child processes.
+To cover more cases, we use multiprocess and dill instead of multiprocessing and pickle.

-    Since Signals will not work in Windows, it is disabled by default, whatever You set.
+    Since Signals will not work on Windows, it is disabled by default, whatever You set.

-    The granularity of the timeout is 0.1 seconds when using use_signals=False (or Windows)
+    The granularity of the timeout is 0.1 seconds when using use_signals=False (on Windows or in a sub-thread)

 Override with kwargs